Boo (dog): Media appearances

 In April 2012, Boo was the subject of a death hoax after #RIPBOO appeared all over Facebook.
 Tweets followed as Gizmodo writer Sam Biddle tweeted that Boo had died.
 It was later confirmed by the Chronicle Book staff that Boo was alive and well.

-In July 2012, Boo was named the Official Pet Liaison of Virgin America, which featured photos of him in an airplane along with advice for people traveling with pets.
+In July 2012, Boo was named the Official Pet Liaison of Virgin America, which featured photos of him in an airplane alongside advice for people traveling with pets.
 He also modeled sunglasses for The Monocle Order, from the Blood and Tears line.

 Mike Isaac of All Things Digital outed Boo's owner as Irene Ahn, a Facebook employee, in August 2012.